ParallelDots/generic-sku-detection-benchmark/README.md

 | GP             | Faster-RCNN *ours*          | 0.537     | 0.792              | 0.604              | 0.656              | 0.879                              |
 | CAPG-GP        | Faster-RCNN *ours*          | 0.648     | 0.900              | 0.749              | 0.760              | 0.955                              |

+## License

+The annotations provided here are strictly for research purposes only and cannot be used for commercial purposes.
+The licenses of individual datasets can be found in their respective websites.

 ## References

 >  [1] Precise Detection in Densely Packed Scenes, CVPR 2019

 ## Citation